Flood (Baxter novel): Synopsis

 The above effects are catastrophic and exceed current estimates of climate change-related sea level rise.
 In the opening chapter, four main characters (former USAF Captain Lily Brooke, British military officer Piers Michaelmas, English tourist Helen Gray, and NASA scientist Gary Boyle) are liberated by a private megacorporation called AxysCorp from a Christian extremist Catalan terrorist bunker in Barcelona in 2016, after five years of captivity.
 AxysCorp was hoping to save a fifth prisoner, John Foreshaw, but he was executed minutes before the rescue.
 Nonetheless, the corporation continues to look after the four hostages and search for Helen's daughter, Grace, who was conceived in captivity by the son of a Saudi royal and taken by his family.
 Helen befriends Foreign Office official Michael Thurley, hoping to find her daughter, and the four rescued hostages make a pact to keep in contact.

 At this point, sea level changes have already submerged Tuvalu, a low-lying South Pacific island whose inhabitants have been evacuated to New Zealand.
 London and Sydney are prone to constant flooding.
 However, as a tidal surge hits London and Sydney, killing many in both cities, scientists become aware that this cannot be explained solely by the consequences of climate change.
-American oceanographer Thandie Jones uncovers the truth – through deep sea diving missions to oceanic ridges and trenches reveal that the seabed has fragmented.
+American oceanographer Thandie Jones uncovers the truth, through deep-sea diving missions to oceanic ridges and trenches, revealing that the seabed has fragmented.
 There is turbulence that can only be attributable to the infusion of vast underground reservoirs of hitherto hypothesised but undetected oceanic masses of water (see below).

-Over the next 30 years, ocean waters rise exponentially and inundate the world as the main characters struggle for survival in a vast and continuously altering environment.
+Over the next 30 years, sea levels rise exponentially, inundating the world as the main characters struggle for survival in a vast, ever-changing environment.
 Lily, her sister Amanda, and Amanda's children Benj and Kristie experience the flooding and abandonment of London.
 Amanda and her children settle into a refugee settlement in Dartmoor, but the rising floodwaters make that only a temporary respite.
-In 2019, a tsunami obliterates western coastal cities in the United Kingdom, killing Helen Gray and tens of thousands of others.
-At the same time, New York City is demolished by a storm surge, and Washington, D.C. is evacuated.
-For the next 20 years, Denver, Colorado becomes the capital of the steadily diminishing United States, which fragments as individual states assert their own survival needs.
+In 2019, a tsunami obliterates western coastal cities in the UK, killing Helen Gray and tens of thousands of others.
+At the same time, NYC is demolished by a storm surge, and DC is evacuated.
+For the next 20 years, Denver becomes the capital of the steadily diminishing USA, which fragments as individual states assert their own survival needs.